-15 Most of Hook falls within 5km of the SPA, but areas to the west of Hook fall just outside the 5km line.
+27 Most of Hook falls within 5km of the TBHSPA, but areas to the west of Hook fall just outside the 5km line.
 The figure of 87 excludes the potential strategic urban extension site west of Hook (SHL173), which is covered under Approach 2: Strategic Greenfield Expansion on the Edge of Settlements.

-'Candidate' and discounted SHLAA sites within this area are set out in the accompanying New Home Sites Booklet (on which we are also seeking comments)14, and a summary of the capacity shortlisted sites in each Parish is set out in the table below.
+- 47. The testing of the capacity of this area to absorb further development will continue to ensure that all sustainable development opportunities have been prioritised and that sites identified through Neighbourhood Plans in that area represent the most efficient use of land. - 48.
+The shortlisted and discounted SHLAA sites within this area are set out in the accompanying New Home Sites Booklet (on which we are also seeking comments), and a summary of the capacity shortlisted sites in each Parish is set out in the table above.
 Sustainability and the impact of development on areas of high landscape character including the setting of settlements with historic cores however are key considerations.
 This part of the district also has relatively poor communication links and little utility infrastructure.
-It is therefore, unlikely that significant and sustainable development opportunities will be found from within this area.
-For the purposes of this paper, we can use a working assumption of 300 dwellings to come from greenfield sites beyond the SPA zone of influence.
+It is therefore, likely that few significant and sustainable development opportunities will be found from within this area.
+For the purposes of this paper, we can use a working assumption of 300 dwellings to come from greenfield sites beyond the TBHSPA zone of influence.
+The final capacity of this area will be updated in the draft Local Plan that is published in summer 2016.

-Figure 7 Land in Hart that lies beyond the SPA 5km zone of influence
+Figure 7 Land in Hart that lies beyond the TBHSPA 5km zone of influence